Ph.D. in Interpretation

 Program of Study

-The doctoral curriculum consists of a total of 50-51 credits of coursework plus dissertation research.
-Students may specialize in one of two theoretical and applied areas: interpreting research or interpretation pedagogy or do a combined program.
+The doctoral curriculum consists of a minimum of 46 credits of coursework plus dissertation research.

-Comprehensive examinations serve to assess a doctoral student's knowledge and understanding of Interpreting Studies (IS) is at a sufficiently high level to begin dissertation research.
+Comprehensive examinations serve to assess that a doctoral student's knowledge and understanding of Interpreting Studies (IS) is at a sufficiently high level to begin dissertation research.
 Upon completion of 37 credit hours, students must successfully present a demonstration in ASL of their theoretical and methodological knowledge of IS and their grasp of the fundamental studies and works in IS.
-Students in the pedagogy and combined track will also create a presentation on pedagogy including curriculum and course development, evidence-based teaching practices, assessment practices, and the instruction of specific interpreting skills.
+Students will also create a presentation on pedagogy including curriculum and course development, evidence-based teaching practices, assessment practices, and the instruction of specific interpreting skills.

 Students are required to conduct a substantial data-based research project related to interpretation or translation, which results in a written qualifying paper.
 The process will be guided by a faculty advisor and will include conducting a review of relevant literature, writing a proposal (including IRB approval and/or small grants applications), collecting data, coding and analyzing data and creating drafts, which culminate in the completion of the final paper ready for submission to a journal.